 Here's what happens.
 Microtears occur in the fascia either because of direct injury or, more commonly, repeated trauma, such as running, sitting at a desk with your heels off the floor for long periods of time, or standing all day, especially on a hard surface.
 Poorly fitting shoes, especially those with narrow toe boxes, contribute to the problem.

 The first symptom of this foot injury is usually dull, intermittent pain in the heel.
 Often the pain eventually becomes sharp and persistent not only in the heel but also mid-sole or near the toes.

 If the plantar fascia sustains a lot of damage, heel spurs (excess bone growth) can develop.
 Sometimes, plantar fasciitis is called heel spur syndrome.
 However, the spurs don't cause the initial pain but are another symptom of the problem.

 Because the foot is difficult to rest, the problem gradually becomes worse.
 The fascia gets tighter and tighter, and adhesions and scar tissue form.
 Massage can be part of the treatment for plantar fasciitis by releasing tension in the foot and surrounding muscles and breaking up the adhesions/scar tissue.

-If you have been diagnosed by your doctor as having plantar fasciitis, feel free to give a copy of these instructions to treat plantar fasciitis to your massage therapist.
+If your doctor has diagnosed your foot pain as plantar fasciitis, feel free to give a copy of these instructions for massage to your massage therapist.